 Why do we ask for personal information?

 We ask for personal written information on individuals when participating in our adventurous activity courses.
-We ask for informed consent, name of participant, medical issues, dietary details and next of kin/parental contact address and emergency phone number.
+We ask for informed consent, name of participant and may ask for the following: medical issues, dietary details and next of kin/parental contact address and emergency phone number.
 We do this to inform our instructors of details that may affect how they risk assess the activities for each individual and prepare them if a medical emergency is more likely to occur, also the emergency contact enables parents/guardians and next of kin to be informed if any issue arises that may require them to be contacted.

 Access to your information and correction